the-artinet-project/artinet/README.md

 ## Available Templates

-`create-quick-agent` currently offers the following templates:
+`create-agent` currently offers the following templates:

-*   **`basic`**: A minimal agent template, perfect for understanding the core structure or for simple agent tasks.
+- **`basic`**: A minimal agent template, perfect for understanding the core structure or for simple agent tasks.
-*   **`coder`**: A template pre-configured for developing agents with a focus on code generation, understanding, or manipulation tasks.
+- **`coder`**: A template pre-configured for developing agents with a focus on code generation, understanding, or manipulation tasks.
-*   **`orchestrator`**: A template designed for building orchestrator agents that can manage and coordinate multiple other agents or tasks.
+- **`orchestrator`**: A template designed for building orchestrator agents that can manage and coordinate multiple other agents or tasks.

 ## Contributing